mgomezo12/EUGM_preprocessing/README.md

   code included here, but the underlying cluster analysis isn't reproducible here — that script consumes `data/trends_cluster.csv`'s `cluster_number` column, already published.
-- `trends/` — Mann-Kendall trend test with Theil-Sen/seasonal Sen's slope (§6, Fig. 7), reproducing `trends_cluster.csv`'s `tac_*` columns from
+- `trends/`  Mann-Kendall trend test with Theil-Sen/seasonal Sen's slope (§6, Fig. 7), reproducing `trends_cluster.csv`'s `tac_*` columns from
   `data/EUGM_gwl.csv` alone. `mks_trend.py` is transcribed unmodified from the original methodology code (W.J.
 Zaadnoordijk, TNO-GDN);
   `compute_trends.py` is the only adapted part, pointed at the published schema instead of the original per-station CSV export.
-It does **not** reproduce `cluster_number` — the SGI-based k-means clustering is a separate BGS/TNO step with no code in this release, so `trends_cluster.csv` remains the file to use for cluster assignments. `pymannkendall.py` is a vendored copy of a third-party package (v1.4.2, Hussain et al., 2019, MIT-licensed) pinned deliberately: newer pip releases drop an attribute (`slope_ci`) this code depends on, which silently breaks trend computation for most stations.
+It does **not** reproduce `cluster_number` the SGI-based k-means clustering is a separate BGS/TNO step with no code in this release, so `trends_cluster.csv` remains the file to use for cluster assignments. `pymannkendall.py` is a vendored copy of a third-party package (v1.4.2, Hussain et al., 2019, MIT-licensed) pinned deliberately: newer pip releases drop an attribute (`slope_ci`) this code depends on, which silently breaks trend computation for most stations.
-- `gseu_preprocessing/` — shared library used by both of the above; includes a safety net (`truncate_trailing_nan` in `gap_analysis.py`) that trims any station's trailing all-NaN run before imputation, plus two manually identified station corrections not caught by any automated rule — see the data repository's `README.md` for detail.
+- `gseu_preprocessing/`  shared library used by both of the above; includes a safety net (`truncate_trailing_nan` in `gap_analysis.py`) that trims any station's trailing all-NaN run before imputation, plus two manually identified station corrections not caught by any automated rule.
-- `dynamic_features/` — ERA5-Land download, point-extraction, and SPI
+- `dynamic_features/` ERA5-Land download, point-extraction, and SPI
   scripts (Table 2): downloads ERA5-Land monthly-mean NetCDF from the Copernicus Climate Data Store for the area covered by the monitoring points, extracts values at each point, and computes relative humidity and the Standardised Precipitation Index (SPI1/6/12/48).
-Unlike `preprocessing/`, this one *is* runnable end-to-end (`data/EUGM_mp.csv` provides the point locations) — it just needs your own CDS API credentials and will re-download the full 1950-present archive (a genuine, if slow, dependency on an external public data source, not on unpublished raw data).
+Unlike `preprocessing/`, this one *is* runnable end-to-end (`data/EUGM_mp.csv` provides the point locations), needs your own CDS API credentials and will re-download the full 1950-present archive.

 ## License

-CC BY 4.0 — see `LICENSE`.
+CC BY 4.0

 ## Citation